We have audited the accompanying standalone financial statements

 Heritage Foods Limited on the accounts of the company for the year

-ended 31st March, 2014.
+ended 31st March, 2015.

-particulars including quantitative details and situation of fixed
+particulars, including quantitative details and situation, of fixed

-the company and the nature of the assets.
+the size of the company and the nature of the assets.

-c) No substantial part of fixed assets has been disposed off during the
+c) No substantial part of fixed assets has been disposed off during

-ii. a) The inventory has been physically verified during the year by
+ii. (a) The inventory has been physically verified during the year by

 the management.
 In our opinion, the frequency of verification is

-the management are reasonable and adequate in relation to the size of
+inventory followed by the Management are reasonable and adequate in

-c) The company is maintaining proper records of inventory.
+(c) The company is maintaining proper records of inventory.
 The

 discrepancies noticed on verification between the physical stocks and